eliasankerhold/ambrocio-cranial-implants/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This projects aids a quantitative analysis of cranial defects in humans by providing tools for analyzing data sets of 3D-models of damaged skulls in stl file format.
+This projects aids the quantitative analysis of cranial defects in humans by providing tools for analyzing datasets of 3D-models of damaged skulls in STL file format.
 The analysis is based on a ray casting procedure, where linear rays originating from a pre-defined reference skull are intersected with damaged skull models.
-A visualization tool allow the creation of an interactive 3D-heatmap which displays the whole data set on the surface of the reference skull.
+A visualization tool allows the creation of an interactive 3D-heatmap, which displays the whole database on the surface of the reference skull.

 The majority of such databases do not originate from targeted efforts to investigate the statistic of cranial defects, but are a byproduct of patient-specific implant design.
 Since this design process only requires models of the upper parts of the skull, facial features are commonly not present.
-This removes almost all symmetries and dramatically complicates the alignment necessary for analysis.
+This removes almost all symmetries and dramatically complicates the alignment necessary for an analysis.
 In the current state of the project, it is therefore necessary to manually align the damaged skull models to the reference skull.
 If the availability of such databases improves, a machine-learning based approach to this alignment procedure could be explored.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>